Los Angeles Central Library

 The last work of the major American architect Bertram Grosvenor Goodhue, the 1926 Los Angeles Central Library is an architectural treasure beloved by countless Angelenos.
 Today, it’s hard to believe the building could ever be threatened with demolition.

-Yet, despite its undeniable importance and its status as a designated local landmark (Historic-Cultural Monument), the Central Library was threatened with demolition and insensitive alterations starting as early as the late 1960s.
+Yet, despite its undeniable importance and designation as a Los Angeles Historic-Cultural Monument, the Central Library was threatened with demolition and insensitive alterations beginning in the late 1960s.

 The long-standing threat to the Central Library, along with the loss of other important Los Angeles landmarks, spurred the creation of the Los Angeles Conservancy in 1978.
 Years of advocacy by the Conservancy and other preservationists with the support of government, business, and community leaders led to a creative solution that preserved the building and changed Los Angeles’ skyline.

 About This Place

 When it opened in 1926, the building’s expanses of unadorned concrete and skyscraper-like profile heralded Modern architecture.
 At the same time, it alluded to ancient Egyptian, Roman, Byzantine, and various Islamic civilizations, as well as to Spanish Colonial and other revival styles.

 By the mid-1960s, functional problems with Central Library were mounting, including inadequate space, outdated electrical and mechanical systems, deferred maintenance, and limited onsite parking.
 Over the next decades, preservationists advocated against demolition and sought a solution that would preserve the historic building, and sensitively expand the library.